andrew-edwards/fitting-size-spectra/code/readMeCode.txt

  size spectrum.

+To test sensitivity of results to xmax, b etc. (as I've done above), create a new folder, and then copy in, rename and edit the files fitting2.r, fitting3rep.r and fitting3conf.r (or ones above that are closer to what you are testing - e.g. use b=-2.5 if testing b=-2.6).
+Edits include: change required parameter value, change .eps and .RData filenames, and then may need to manually edit axes since it's hard to fully automate them, particularly the barplot with a gap, as in the function  gap.barplot.cust.

 To re-run code with a different seed, say 43, just change set.seed(42) to set.seed(43) and make sure redo.simulation=TRUE (if it's there) so